 All meals during the cruise are included.
 Breakfast, lunch and dinner are usually served the Dining Room located on the Main Deck and are buffet-style.
 Coffee and tea is available 24 hours.
 Meal times will be advised in the onboard daily bulletins.

 Your itinerary will include a combination of the below destinations, which are dependent on prevailing conditions.
 The team on board Coral Expedition will review daily and make the necessary changes to ensure the best possible guest experience is achieved.
 Guests will be informed daily of the schedule.

-Hobart to River Dewent
+Hobart to River Derwent

-As you leave Hobart cruising down the mighty Derwant River beyond Tasman Bridge, enjoy some Tasmanian cheeses, sparkling wine and Bruny Island oysters at the Captain’s welcome drinks.
+As you leave Hobart cruising down the mighty Derwent River beyond Tasman Bridge, enjoy some Tasmanian cheeses, sparkling wine and Bruny Island oysters at the Captain’s welcome drinks.
 Cruise through the picturesque D`Entrecasteaux Channel before mooring over night near Bruny Island.

 Woodbridge & Huon

 Visit the family-operated Grandvewe Cheeses.
 Learn how the mother and daughter team produce their award-winning cheeses.
 Explore the Woodbridge Marine Discovery centre with exhibits including sharks, rays and touch tanks.
 Cruise the south east cape, Tasmania’s southernmost point before traversing the Huon river to the historic township of Franklin.
 Visit and learn about the craft of wooden boat building.

 Cruise the beautiful Recherche Bay.
 Learn about the failed 1791 French expedition to locate a missing explorer.
 Board the tender vessel “Explorer” before hiking the scenic South Coast Track to Australia’s most southerly point accessible by motor vehicle.
 A photo opportunity waits at Cockle Creek where the bronze southern right whale statue proudly stands commemorating the regions whaling past.